 Robert: Sometimes I don't know what holds [the Seven Kingdoms] together.

 Robert: So, here we sit, 17 years later, holding it all together.
 Don't you get tired?

 Robert: How long can hate hold a thing together?

 Cersei: Well, 17 years is quite a long time.

 - Shield Bash: Tyrion takes down a man with a shield.

-- Snipe Hunt: Robert sends Lancel Lannister off to find a "breastplate stretcher."
-Sadly we don't get to see his efforts.
+- Snipe Hunt: Robert sends Lancel Lannister off to find a "breastplate stretcher," then chuckles about it with Ned.